Using keywords to highlight and filter

 • To search for "light sensor" as a phrase enter the whole phrase as one pill:

 Tip!
-We recommend organizing similar concepts and synonyms together in the same color.
+We recommend organizing similar concepts and synonyms together in the same keyword color group.

 By default, keyword filters will look for matches in any part of the patent: title, abstract, description, or claims.
 You can see this because all of the boxes are checked for those fields.